b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### Collections {#sec:julia_collections}

-Not only do variables store single value but they can also store their collections.
+Not only do variables may store a single value but they can also store their collections.
 The collection types that we will discuss here are `Vector` (technically `Vector` is a one dimensional `Array` but don't worry about that now), `Array` and `struct`.